USEPA/WNTR/documentation/gis.rst

     Additional attributes can be added to the GeoDataFrames using the :class:`~wntr.gis.network.WaterNetworkGIS.add_node_attributes` and
     :class:`~wntr.gis.network.WaterNetworkGIS.add_link_attributes` methods.
-    Additional attributes, such as simulation results or resilience metric, can be used in further analysis and visualization.
+    Additional attributes, such as simulation results or a resilience metric, can be used in further analysis and visualization.

-    The following example adds simulated pressure at hour 1 the water network GIS data (which includes pressure at junctions, tanks, and reservoirs).
+    The following example adds the simulated pressure at hour 1 to the water network GIS data (which includes pressure at junctions, tanks, and reservoirs).

     .. doctest::